philipqnguyen/fizzbuzz/README.md

 A simple implementation of FizzBuzz in Ruby.
 There are two versions:
 - basic version which is predefined with "fizz" % 3 == 0 and "buzz" % 5 == 0
-- advance version where it can take any inputs of words and numbers for a custom fizzbuzz experience.
+- advance version where it can take any inputs of words and numbers for a custom fizzbuzz experience via a CSV file.

 ## Usage